SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 ![Timeline of PowerShell and Zip Activity](images/ProcessCorrelation2.png)

 This query establishes the timeline of processes running on the endpoint around the time of the suspicious ZIP archive creation.
-By narrowing the window to one minute before and after the archive event, we begin to reveal a chain of activity.
+By narrowing the window to one minute before and after the archive event, I begin to reveal a chain of activity.
 This step is critical to correlating user actions with file manipulation and prepares the foundation for identifying potential exfiltration behavior.

 ```kql
 let specificTime = datetime(2025-05-27T13:59:31.421716Z);